francesco-sodano/itsarag/challenges/challenge7/challenge7.md

 * [Azure Developer CLI (azd)](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/) simplifies provisioning of our Azure infrastructure and deployment of our applications
 * [pytest](https://docs.pytest.org/en/stable/) is a Python testing framework that helps us automate application testing without having to run the full application or deploy it in Azure.

+## FAQ

+### How do I run the solution in docker?

+Check the [README](../../src/chat-app/README.md) in the `src/chat-app` directory for instructions on how to run the solution in docker.

+### I get an *httpx.UnsupportedProtocol* error when running the docker image locally

+This error is due to two problems:
+* The `AZURE_OPENAI_ENDPOINT` environment variable is not set in the `.env` file.
+Make sure to set it to the correct value.
+* The `AZURE_OPENAI_ENDPOINT` environment variable uses quotes in the `.env` file.
+Remove the quotes from the value.